 LAG Agreements – Grants for Local Initiatives for Young People and Seniors

-As part of the European Funds for Kujawy and Pomorze 2021 – 2027 programme, funding is available for various forms of local community activation.
+Under the European Funds for Kujawy and Pomorze 2021–2027 programme, local communities can obtain funding for a variety of community activation initiatives.
 Support is distributed through calls for grant projects announced by Local Action Groups (LAGs).
-In the coming days, two of them – the “Three Valleys” Local Action Group and the “Wąbrzeźno Land” Local Action Group – will sign agreements for initiatives aimed at activating people aged 60+ and establishing youth clubs.
+In the coming days, two of them – the “Communes of Świecie County” Local Action Group and the Dobrzyń Communes North Region Local Action Group Association – will sign grant agreements with beneficiaries for initiatives involving the establishment of youth clubs, senior clubs and additional Local Knowledge and Education Centres (LOWE) in our region.

-“Local Action Groups are organizations created by residents, non-governmental organizations, and local governments.
-Their members work closely with local communities and therefore know best how to activate residents and respond to their needs.
-The funds we provide for LAG activities are used for many socially important initiatives,” emphasizes Piotr Całbecki, Marshal of the Kujawsko-Pomorskie Region.
+“Local Action Groups are organisations created by residents, non-governmental organisations and local governments.
+Their members work closely with local communities and therefore understand best how to engage residents and respond to their needs.
+The funds we allocate to LAG activities support many socially important initiatives,” emphasises Marshal Piotr Całbecki.

-• Representatives of the “Three Valleys” Local Action Group will award 18 grant agreements worth more than PLN 1.6 million for the establishment of senior clubs.
-The ceremony will take place on 18 June at 3:00 p.m. at the Solec Kujawski Community Cultural Centre, ul.
-Gen. Stefana Roweckiego-Grota 1.
+Representatives of the “Communes of Świecie County” Local Action Group will sign 11 grant agreements worth more than PLN 1 million for the establishment of youth clubs.
+The ceremony will take place on 25 June at 10:00 a.m. at the LAG headquarters in Świecie, ul.
+Chmielniki 2b.

 Beata Krzemińska